TomasGarciaDev/CV/README.md

 _Tech skills: HTML, CSS, Bootstrap, Bulma, JavaScript, Ruby, Rails, React, Node.js, Next.js, Socket.io, PostgreSQL, Jest, Cypress, Rspec, Capybara_

 **Team Work**
-I am a devoted supporter of the idea that the best results for a project or work environment come from a group of people working together with the same goal in mind, where each part brings their experiences and expertise to the task that is on hand.
-I always keep myself open to learning and improving on best ways of developing a dynamic and healthy working environment, e.g., Agile methodology, my or others' previous work experience.
+Teamwork is an essential part of working as a Musician.
+Every team member is bringing something unique to the table, I actively listen to ideas and contribute to achieving the best result possible for the project.
 As a studio owner and company partner, a big focus was always to keep fluent and appreciative communication with clients and colleagues.
+Learning methodologies like Agile has been a great tool to streamline group works processes, something that was a key tool during our Engineering Projects at Makers.

 **Tech Fluent**
 Throughout my career as a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
-Such as DAWs (Logic Pro, Protools, Sibelius, Ableton live, etc... ), and hardware such as compressors, EQ, compressors, and such.
+Such as DAWs and hardware outboard gear.
 I used these tools to produce and deliver high-end music and recording productions.
 As well as developing a more dynamic and modern teaching curriculum, and lessons.
-As a result, I manage to deliver professional standards production faster, and form well-rounded students.
+As a result, I manage to deliver professional standards production faster and form well-rounded students.

-**Avid Learner**
+**Quick Learner**
 Keeping myself up to date with the changes that my industry is having has always been a highly enjoyable part of what I do.
 Seen where trends are going or what new update in a piece of software or hardware is coming.
 As well as solidifying the fundamental concepts of what I do, giving me a solid foundation to absorb these new changes and challenges.
-As a musician every project was bringing at least one new element, technological or skills base, that was completely new to me that I have to quickly learn and apply with confidence.
-I am currently learning MERN looking to gain a solid understanding of these technologies and how they work together.
+As a musician every project was bringing at least one new element, technological or skills base, that was new to me that I have to quickly learn and apply with confidence.
+I am currently learning React looking to gain a solid understanding MERN stack.

 **Clean and Simple Code**
-Writing or doing something the 'Simplest' way might be probably the most challenging approach to a task, that is an awesome challenge.
-As a programmer, I have always kept a strong focus on making my code simple, easy to read and maintain.
-Reviewing other people's code has been a great tool to improve in this subject, something that I highly enjoy.
-Probably most of my growth as a programmer comes from sharing and discussing with fellow Devs about coding and reviewing each other's work.
+I take pride in the quality of my code, striving to ensure that it is well-tested, flexible, and readable.
+I follow both DRY and SOLID principles where I can.
+A good example is my [Bank Tech Test](https://github.com/TomasGarciaDev/bank_tech_test) where a followed a TDD approach and achieved over 95% test coverage.
 This is a mindset that comes not just as a Dev, as a musician, I have always looked for the solution that I think works best, and is the simplest for the situation.
 Trying to build projects on very small tasks and with clarity.

 ## Education